 - Institute of Electrical and Electronics Engineers (IEEE) in the USA 2002.

-The industry follows a prudent approach in relation to the EMF issue and the operation of the electricity supply system.
-The position is summarised in the EMF Policy statement given above.
+The Australian Electricity Industry follows a prudent avoidance approach to manage EMF exposure.
+The position is summarised in the EMF Policy statement.

 - Health Protection Agency in the UK (including the former National Radiation Protection Board which dealt with EMF)